NaturalGIS/qgis_server_and_lizmap_on_windows/README.md

 C:\webserver\Apache24\bin\httpd.exe -k install

-After that Apache can be started/stopped from the Windows Services control panel
+After that Apache can be started/stopped from the Windows Services control panel or from the Windows console unsing the command httpd.exe -k start

 6) Open a browser and test if Apache works: